Skip to main content

 1. Secure way of exchanging digital goods

 Tradable in-game assets can be exchanged between players for other in-game assets or tokens on that chain.
 Games in the past commonly faced the challenge of facilitating fair trade between players, especially for scarce and valuable items.
 Third-party marketplaces and peer-to-peer trading often led to players being misled or scammed out of their prized possessions.
 Because onchain assets follow an established data structure, they can be easily integrated with existing marketplaces, giving players peace of mind when exchanging them.
-Advancements in AMMs also let players instantly trade certain items without having to wait for a counterparty (buyer/seller) to finalize their trade.
+Advancements in automated market makers (AMMs) also let players instantly trade certain items without having to wait for a counterparty (buyer/seller) to finalize their trade.

 2. Transparent asset origin